 A flag design of fruit to celebrate Memorial Day or July 4th or Labor Day — yes, please!
 Berries are popular at any gathering — almost anyone on any diet can eat them.
 Serve this patriotic fruit tray with my simple spiced yogurt dip for a refreshing and healthy treat.

 In the red-white-and-blue, the strawberries and raspberries for the red and blueberries for the blue are classy and simple.
 Plus, all those antioxidants, oh my!

 The white is a little more challenging.
 Apples or bananas would be close to white, though would need dipping in lemon juice to keep them from turning brown.

 Since I was pressed for time and couldn’t be sure how long after I prepared it that the fruit would be eaten, I went for easy in the white category: yogurt pretzels.
 OF COURSE this immediately kept this platter from being gluten-or-dairy free!
-This is the only “glutenous” item in my recipes posted here!
+This one of only two “glutenous” recipes posted on AMIM!